Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 READ MORE: Unique Costa Rica Itinerary: 2-Week Wildlife Watching Road Trip

-The majority of other wildlife sightings on the trip consisted of birds and reptiles with the only other mammals being a slightly different looking race of White-throated Capuchins.
+Most other wildlife sightings on the trip consisted of birds and reptiles, with the only other mammals being a slightly different-looking race of White-throated Capuchins.

 Manuel Antonio National Park Wildlife